 in your body, making you less stable and more at risk for injury.
 It's easy to overstretch

 or strain yourself, especially the joints in your pelvis, lower back, and knees.
 When

-or lifting objects, go slowly and avoid sudden, jerking movements.
+objects, go slowly and avoid sudden, jerking movements.

 9. Varicose Veins, Hemorrhoids, and Constipation